441950-1 SR 31 at CR 74 (Bermont Road) Intersection Improvement Project

 Project Description

-The Florida Department of Transportation (FDOT) District One will be providing roadway improvements on State Road (S.R.)
+The Florida Department of Transportation (FDOT) District One is providing roadway improvements on State Road (S.R.)
 31 at County Road (C.R.)
 74 (Bermont Road) in Charlotte County.
-These improvements will include constructing a roundabout, milling and resurfacing, upgrading drainage, installing new lighting, signalization, adding landscaping, signing and pavement marking.
+These improvements include constructing a roundabout, milling and resurfacing, upgrading drainage, installing new lighting, adding landscaping, signing and pavement marking.

 - The primary goal of the SR 31 improvements consists of reconstructing the signalized intersection and replace it with a roundabout that will enhance connectivity, circulation, and safety.